drmocm/DD_SX8_SDR/README.md

     -x f1 f2     : full spectrum scan from f1 to f2
                    (default -x 0 : 950000 to 2150000 kHz)
     -h           : this help message

-    -g s         : blindscan, use s to improve scan (s=0 means no smoothing) higher s can lead to less false positives, but may lead to missed peaks
+    -g s         : blindscan, use s to improve scan (higher s can lead to less false positives, but may lead to missed peaks

 Typical calls would be: